Was George Washington a Deist?

 At 555 feet high, the Washington Monument still stands as the tallest stone structure in the world.
 It’s hard not to be fixated on it when you’re near it.
-As you draw closer and look toward its top, you lose a sense of balance as you try to grasp its reach and the power it projects skyward.
+As you draw closer and look toward its top, you lose a sense of balance as you try to grasp its reach and the attention it captures skyward.

 This is especially true when it comes to Washington and his faith.
-Washington rarely mentions religion in his writings.
+Washington rarely mentioned religion in his writings.
 However, from what he did say and the reputation he left, it had been assumed that Washington was a Christian.
-Despite a few dissenting voices, most people saw Washington as someone that attended church, was a generous contributor, spoke favorably of the Christian religion, was a godfather, and exemplified many of the Christian virtues.
+Despite a few dissenting voices, most people knew Washington as a man that attended church, was a godfather, was a generous contributor, spoke favorably of the Christian religion, and exemplified many of the Christian virtues.

 However, in the twentieth century when American history took a jog toward progressivism, Washington’s actions were taken to be more secular.
 The actions emphasized by progressives were that Washington attended church, but rarely, and only attended as often as was expected in an era of established religion.
 And he was not a communicant, stood during prayer when others knelt, and rarely referred to God or Jesus in his writings.
 When he did mention God, he referred to Him as “Divine Providence” or “that Supreme Being,” phrases that reflect a more impersonal God.
 Furthermore, he was a member of the Masonic Lodge, supposedly a haunt for deists that, nonetheless, valued the “utility of religion.”